JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_components.md

 `com.intellij.postStartupActivity`
 : [`StartupActivity`](%gh-ic%/platform/core-api/src/com/intellij/openapi/startup/StartupActivity.kt) for immediate execution on EDT.
-Implement `DumbAware` to indicate activity can run in background thread (in parallel with other such tasks).
+Implement `DumbAware` to indicate activity can run in a background thread (in parallel with other such tasks).

 `com.intellij.backgroundPostStartupActivity`
-: [`StartupActivity.Background`](%gh-ic%/platform/core-api/src/com/intellij/openapi/startup/StartupActivity.kt) for execution with a 5-second delay in background thread (2019.3 or later).
+: [`StartupActivity.Background`](%gh-ic%/platform/core-api/src/com/intellij/openapi/startup/StartupActivity.kt) for execution with a 5-second delay in a background thread (2019.3 or later).

-Any long-running or CPU intensive tasks should be made visible to users by using `ProgressManager.run(Task.Backgroundable)`.
+Any long-running or CPU-intensive tasks should be made visible to users by using `ProgressManager.run(Task.Backgroundable)`.
 Access to indexes must be wrapped with [`DumbService`](indexing_and_psi_stubs.md#dumb-mode), see also [General Threading Rules](threading_model.md).

 See also [](ide_infrastructure.md#running-tasks-once).